 Biography

 “Captivating with [her] vocal power and lush sound” (W. Kromash, Evanston Roundtable), young mezzo soprano Grace Ryan is a national award winning artist, hailing originally from Chicago.
 She is pursuing her Masters of Music in Voice Performance at the University of Michigan’s School of Music, Theatre, and Dance, studying with acclaimed tenor Stanford Olsen.
-Within her first year of studies at Michigan, she has been featured in leading roles in both mainstage and chamber opera productions, as Hänsel in Hänsel und Gretel (Humperdink) and Dorabella in Così fan tutte (Mozart), respectively.
+Within her studies at U Michigan, she has been featured in leading roles in both mainstage and chamber opera productions, as Hänsel in Hänsel und Gretel, Dorabella in Così fan tutte, and Cherubino in Le nozze di Figaro.
 She premiered the role of Dharuna in Siddhartha, She (Theofanidis) in the University of Michigan’s OperaLab workshop of the new piece, and was the featured mezzo soloist in the University of Michigan Chamber Choir’s Duruflé Requiem and Lauda per la Natividad del Signore (Respighi).
-She will sing her first Carmen this fall in the University of Michigan’s chamber production of La Tragédie de Carmen.
+She is thrilled to sing her first Carmen in the University of Michigan’s chamber production of La Tragédie de Carmen (Bizet/Brook).
+Next semester she will sing Juno & Ino in Semele in her final production of her graduate degree.

 Outside of the world of opera, Grace has a strong background in musical theatre and dance, and has a passion for education and sharing the fine arts with the next generation.

-When she is not singing, she’s caring for her puppy Cannoli, dancing to ABBA music, or fighting to keep her 1,000+ day Duolingo streak alive.
+When she is not singing, she’s spending time with her partner, their cat Millie, and their puppy Cannoli.
+She enjoys Pilates classes, dancing to ABBA music, and is always fighting to keep her 1,000+ day Duolingo streak alive.